Get lost first and then find your destination, you get a completely different perspective of life; if not get lost now, then when? -Anonymous

 This is the reason Michelangelo viewed himself as a sculptor and created the Sistine Chapel Ceiling.

-This is the reason that Charles Darwin took 20 years to finally publish his landmark work, the Origin Of Species.
+This is the reason that Charles Darwin took 20 years to finally publish his landmark work, ‘The Origin Of Species‘.

 This is the reason that Thomas Alva Edison, one of the most prolific inventors, held a total of 1,093 U.S. patents in his lifetime.

-There is always one person that appears in my mind when I see the word doer: Winston Churchill.
+There is always one more person that appears in my mind when I see the word doer: Winston Churchill.

 He was a best selling author, painter, a gifted journalist at age 20, he became a member of parliament in the UK, subsequently, he became prime minister two times, and served his people.